Uniform tight frames as optimal signals: Abstract

+Non-orthogonal communication is a promising technique for future wireless networks (e.g., 6G and Wi-Fi 7).
+In the vector channel model, designing efficient non-orthogonal communication schemes amounts to the following extremum problem:

-where the maximum is taken among vector systems $(v_k)_1^N \subset \R^d$ satisfying $c_1 \leq |v_k|^2 \leq c_2$ for every $k$.
+where the maximum is taken among vector systems $(v_k)_1^N \subset \R^d$ satisfying $c_1 \leq |v_k|^2 \leq c_2$ for every $k$, and the parameter $\sigma>0$ corresponds to the noise of the channel.
 We show that in the case $\sigma = 0$, uniform tight frames are the only optimal configurations.
-We also give quantitative bounds on how efficient these tight frames are for small values of~$\sigma^2$.
+We also give quantitative bounds on the optimal capacity of vector channels with relatively small noise.